KonstantinaStrantzali/QuizNight-Game/README.md

 ![alt text](documentation/assets/logo.png)

 The colour scheme of the website was chosen by uploading Quiz Night Game image to [coolors.co](https://coolors.co/ffbe0b-fb5607-ff006e-8338ec-3a86ff).
-Using the color picker, the hexidecimal equivalent colours of the image were identified and chosed for the project.
-At the beginning a different colour pallete chosed but going further with the project it looked very shouting and loud color schemed thus it changed.
+Using the color picker, the hexidecimal equivalent colours of the image were identified and chosed for the project.At first a different colour pallete was chosen but going further with the project it seemed very shouting and loud color schemed thus it changed.
 ![alt text](documentation/pallete-image.png)

 #### Typography